odedshimon/BruteShark/README.md

 ![](readme_media/BruteSharkCli.PNG)

 # Usage
-In general, it is recommended to use the example PCAP files [folder](https://github.com/odedshimon/BruteShark/tree/master/Pcap_Examples), load, run and explore the results.
+In general, it is recommended load, run and explore the results.
+Example PCAP files containing scenarios that demonstrates all BruteShark capabilities can be downloaded from [here](https://github.com/odedshimon/BruteShark/tree/master/Pcap_Examples).
+Note that analyzing network traffic is an operation that consumes time and resources, so it is recommended to select only the required modules when large files are loaded.
+Particular attention should be paid to the "Build TCP Sessions" / "Build UDP Sessions" options.
 ## Modules
 BruteShark is a modular tool, designed for expansion.
 ##### Credentials Module